cjhosken/meets-ai/README.md

 Audio is broken

 ## Setup
-you'll need to make a duplicated of configexample.py and rename it to config.py
+you'll need to make a duplicate of `configexample.py` and rename it to `config.py`